KredX Blog KredX Blog

 Limor Fried

-In 1879, Anna Connell went about her violent, filthy and crowded streets of West Gordon, Manchester and recruited people to join her in organising a football team.
+In 1879, Anna Connell went about the violent, filthy and crowded streets of West Gordon, Manchester and recruited people to join her in organizing a football team.
 She did this

 Share This: